premswaroopmusti/Twitter-API-Scrapper----prev-5-mins-tweet-count/README.md

 •	Clone the repo

-•	Open the 4 folders in any Python Ide (preferably Pycharm) in separate windows.
+•	Open the files in any Python Ide (preferably Pycharm) in separate windows.

 Paste the following commands sequentially in terminal of Pycharm in all the four windows